 Doctors, lactation consultants, and pump manufacturers will tell you that it's not a good idea to borrow or buy someone else's used pump.
-Why?
-Because bacteria and viruses from the previous owner can get trapped inside the pump.
+This is because bacteria and viruses from the previous owner can get trapped inside the pump.
 They are potentially hazardous to your baby's health, even with thorough and repeated sterilization and cleaning.

-Some hospital-grade pumps, though, are meant for multiple users, each with their own accessory kit.
+Some pumps, though, are designed to decrease the risk of contamination between users and are meant for multiple users, each with their own accessory kit.

 How can I make pumping easier?

 As with nursing, it's important to be comfortable when pumping (which doesn't always seem possible while you're attached to a machine).
-It can be hard, especially at first, for your body (and your mind!) to become accustomed to producing milk without your baby's help.
+It can be hard, especially at first, for your body (and your mind) to get used to producing milk without your baby's help.

-If you're having trouble with let-down, it could be helpful to hold something that reminds you of your baby — a picture, a blanket, a favorite toy.
+If you're having trouble with let-down, it could be helpful to hold something that reminds you of your baby or has your baby's scent, like a picture, video on your phone, blanket, or piece of clothing.
 Your let-down also can be affected if you're frustrated, embarrassed, or rushed.
 Try relaxing in a comfortable chair or couch and don't stress out too much about producing enough milk.